 - Make a float plan before going out to let someone know where you’ll be and what time you’ll return.

-- Take a cellular phone or a VHF radio with you so you can call for assistance.
+- Take a cell phone or a VHF radio with you so you can call for assistance.

-- Check local weather reports prior to leaving the ramp so you know what to expect.
+- Check local weather reports prior to leaving the ramp.

 - Inspect your safety gear and replace any damaged or non-serviceable equipment.